-So I decided to roast the brussels sprouts until they are no longer bitter.
+So, I’ve been on a mission to make a Brussels sprouts dish that Mr. K will eat and so I decided to roast the brussels sprouts until they are no longer bitter.
 And I added bacon…lots of bacon and bacon fat.
 I’ve had a lot of brussels sprouts and bacon dishes and they’ve always tasted pretty good.

 Bacon Roasted Brussels Sprouts